ClementNerma/Rave/docs/books/hybrid.md

 In this example, because the reference is mutable, we can write the referred's value, still by using the `*` symbol.

-Note that references work on entities, which includes an object's property or a class' member:
+Note that references work on entities, which includes an object's field or a class' member:

 ```sn
 let hero = {